r3dlight/keysas/keysas-firewall/README.md

 # Keysas USB firewall

-The keysas USB firewall is used on Windows client to control that:
+The keysas USB firewall is used on end-user computer to control that:

 - USB devices connected have been enrolled in the system
 - Files on USB devices have been validated by a Keysas station

+It currently supports Windows, addition of Linux support is planned.

 ## Architecture